N4D1A/UiO/assignment3/README.md

 # Instapy

-A python package to turn an image into a grey image or a sepia image
+A python package to turn an image into a gray image or a sepia image

 ## Description

 This package provides a gray filter that converts an image to grayscale and a sepia filter that converts an image to a sepia tone.
 You can also test filters by different implementations, all with the same result.

 - Filters: gray, sepia
-- Implementations: Python, NumPy, Numba, Cython
+- Implementations: python, numpy, numba, cython
 - Image resizing (optional)
 - Saving the result to a file (optional)
 - Runtime measurement (optional)